a-roseanne/FlutterWidgetsAngel/README.md

 # Flutter Widgets
-This is a flutter project using widgets e.g flexible, floating action button, image, text.
+This is a flutter project using widgets e.g flexible, floating action button, image, text, list view, and so much more.

 ## Credits